-In FY2020, Loans for Overseas Investment and Expansion were provided to 254 businesses (12% compared to the previous fiscal year), totaling 18.9 billion yen (34% compared to the previous fiscal year).
+In FY2021, Loans for Overseas Investment and Expansion were provided to 503 businesses (198% compared to the previous fiscal year), totaling 26.8 billion yen (142% compared to the previous fiscal year); of which crossborder loans were provided to 100 businesses in FY2021, in the amount of 6.0 billion yen.
+The totals since the system was launched in January 2021 (through March 31, 2022), stood at 111 business and 6.5 billion yen.

-We began handling the cross-border loans in January 2021 and support effective capital procurement by overseas subsidiaries.
 The crossborder loans are a program under which JFC provides direct loans to overseas subsidiaries that work with their domestic parent companies (SMEs and others) to improve management capabilities, implement management innovations, and revitalize local economies in order to adapt to structural changes overseas.
-The countries and regions where this program can be used are Thailand, Viet Nam, and Hong Kong, and loans were provided to 11 businesses in FY2020.
+The countries and regions where this program can be used are Thailand, Viet Nam, and Hong Kong, and Singapore.